amitsaha/amitsaha.github.io/content/demo-api-gateway-kubernetes.rst

 **Setting up docker**

 We will be using the `docker` engine running in the minikube VM so that we can build the images in the VM and deploy them without having to push to a remote registry.
-In the shell where we will build docker images, doing the following will
+In the shell on the host system, where we will build docker images, doing the following will suffice:
-suffice:

 .. code::